tamalsaha/voyager-http-cert/README.md

   20m		20m		1	voyager operator			Normal		IssueSuccessful	Successfully issued certificate
 ```

+If you look at the Ingress, you should see that `/.well-known/acme-challenge/` path has been added to rules.
+It should look like https://github.com/tamalsaha/voyager-http-cert/blob/master/ing-with-acme-path.yaml

+If you check the configmap `voyager-test-ingress`, you should see a key `haproxy.cfg` with the value similar to https://github.com/tamalsaha/voyager-http-cert/blob/master/haproxy-with-acme.cfg

 ## Update Ingress to use TLS

 9. Now edit the Ingress to add `spec.tls` section.